 - Detox.
 Get substance free and work on personal goals during a short-term stay at a residential program.
 You can usually stay five to seven days.

 - Treatment.
 Get long term and more intensive residential support.

 - Support groups.
 Learn the steps for dealing with addiction and share your experiences with others.
 The two most common support groups are Alcoholic Anonymous (AA) and Narcotic Anonymous (NA).

 - Agreements with Young Adults (AYA).
 Apply for money to pay for treatment.
-AYA can cover the cost of some addiction services if you had a Continuing Custody Order or a Youth Agreement at age 19.
+AYA can cover the cost of some addiction services if you meet the other eligibility criteria.

 Watch and learn about addiction:

-Watch and learn about the Aboriginal perspective on addiction:
+Watch and learn about the Indigenous perspective on addiction: